Benjamin Moore Super White OC-152: LRV, Undertones, Best Uses

 SHOULD I Paint My Wood Cabinets White?
 A QUESTIONNAIRE

-WHAT WHITE PAINT COLORS ARE SIMILAR TO SUPER WHITE?
+WHAT WHITE PAINT COLORS ARE SIMILAR TO IT?

-It can be hard to match any paint color (impossible), but whites are the worst—which is why you shouldn’t try.
+It can be hard to match any paint color (impossible), but whites are the worst, so don’t try.
 Every color has its own particular nuances, and there will be no perfect match—you WILL see shifts in undertones, temperature, and depths.
 However, you could check out colors with similar intentions, such as…

 WHAT COLORS GO WITH BM SUPER WHITE?

-Because Super White has a slight cool approach, it does have preferences when it comes to its paint partners, such as…
+Because Super White can appear bright, maybe even cool white at times, it has preferences when it comes to paint partners, such as…

 READ MORE